Master of Science in Nursing (MSN)

 Developing Nurses into Leaders and Educators

 - Advance your Career.
-Our MSN will prepare you for the next phase of your career – whether as a nursing leader in healthcare management or as an educator.
-The Nursing Leadership track focuses on the advancement of healthcare delivery in the clinical setting, while the Nursing Education track will equip you to teach undergraduate nursing students in a variety of specialty content and clinical practice areas.
+Our MSN will prepare you for the next phase of your career – whether as a nursing leader in healthcare management or as a clinical or academic advanced nurse educator.
+The Nursing Leadership track focuses on the advancement of healthcare delivery in the clinical setting, while the Nursing Education track will equip you to teach undergraduate nursing students in a variety of specialty content and clinical practice areas and to become an advanced nurse educator in the hospital setting.
 The goal of the program is to equip you with expert knowledge and a set of skills that differentiates you in the field of healthcare and in your workplace.

 - Committed to Caring.
 Making a difference in caring for others is at the heart of our Christian mission and our nursing philosophy.
 You will learn from faculty who understand and are passionate about the emotional connection with the heart, mind, spirit, and practice of teaching nursing for future generations.

-- Fully Online and Blended Learning.
-To accommodate working nurses, our program gives you the option of taking courses fully online or in a blended format of online and classroom instruction.
+- Online and Blended Learning.
+To accommodate working nurses, our program is offered in a blended format of both online and classroom instruction.
 Depending on your pace of study, you can complete your master's degree in 15-20 months.